How to Incorporate a Limited Company in the UK

 - You can incorporate your company in the UK even if you don’t intend to trade in the UK.

 - UK companies are the easiest and most flexible of companies to incorporate within the European Union.
-In Europe there are three main types of company:

 - The Limited Company is entitled to take legal actions in its own name (as opposed to the name of its owners) and the company may enter into legal contracts and own property.